tillbiskup/aspecd/docs/roadmap.rst

 * Recipe-driven data analysis

   * Properly handle history of single processing steps for multiple datasets when parameters are written during processing
-  * Functionality to create recipe structure/structure for tasks as YAML

 For version 0.5